Coronavirus updates: First cases in Austria, Croatia, and southern Italy | DW | 25.02.2020

 11:45 Iranian Deputy Health Minister Iraj Harirchi tests positive for coronavirus, Health Ministry spokesman Kianoush Jahanpour confirmed .
 Harirchi, the head of Iran's counter-coronavirus task force, had given a news conference only a day before seeking to minimize the danger posed by the outbreak.

 11:30Italian coronavirus cases goes up to 283.
-For the first time, cases have been reported in Tuscany (two), South Tyrol (one) and Sicily (one).
+For the first time, cases have been reported in Tuscany (one in Florence and one in Pistoia), South Tyrol (one) and Sicily (one).

 11:20 Italian police have issued warnings that criminals posing as health inspectors have been using fake identity papers to try gain access into people's homes to steal money and valuables.